dmikushin/archrepo-docker/README.md

 # archrepo-docker: ArchLinux Package Repository Container

-Set up, use, and manage your custom ArchLinux package repository using a specialized SSH interface.
+Setup your custom ArchLinux package repository and manage it using a Python API.

 ## Setting Up the Repository